Visiting students are welcome to participate in Boston University Summer Term. No special admission is required.

-Once you have completed this process, you can visit the Student Link at any time to add and drop courses (until the published deadlines), list or print your class schedule, check your grades, and update your personal information.
+Once you have completed this process, you are officially registered in BU Summer Term.
+You can visit the Student Link at any time to add and drop courses (until the published deadlines), list or print your class schedule, check your grades, and update your personal information.

 If you experience any problems, or have questions, please email email@example.com.

 Visiting students may also register by downloading a Summer Term registration form.
 Use the Summer 1 Registration Form for Session 1 and 12 week courses and the Summer 2 Registration Form for Session 2 courses.
 You may register for both sessions at once as long as a separate form is submitted for each session.
 You may also complete the optional Directory Information Restriction form.
 If you have attended BU in the past, make sure to include your prior BU ID number on your registration form.

 Mail, fax, email, or walk-in your registration form, by the dates below, to:

 755 Commonwealth Avenue, Room 105

 Registration Dates for Standard Summer Term Courses 2019

 |February 21 - May 28||Feburary 12 - July 9|